photonsquid/7map/README.md

 ## Project advancement

-The App is able to display map in OSM format.
+The App is able to display maps in OSM format.

 ## Screenshots